AdminChatter/Code-Refactor-For-Horiseon/README.md

 ## How to Contribute

-Currently this project is open in my github:
+Currently this project is open source in my github: https://github.com/AdminChatter/Code-Refactor-For-Horiseon.
+If you wanna help me out, please give me a heads up.

 ## Tests